This is a flexible degree that prepares you for a career in research, the commercial sector or heritage management.

 Class sizes are kept to a minimum but vary depending on the modules selected.

-You will also have the opportunity to participate in staff research excavations in Europe (Crusades project), the Isle of Islay, or take a study trip to Turkey (Middle East pathway).
+You may also have the opportunity to participate in staff research excavations in Europe (Crusades project), the Isle of Islay, or more locally at the famous Silchester Roman town excavation.

 As part of your degree you can take an optional "Research and enterprise placement" module, during which you will be placed with a member of staff, or with a museum or archaeological unit such as the British Museum or Oxford Archaeology, to gain experience of working within an external commercial environment.